-Premiering in the Spring of 2021, composer Costas Dafnis creates a new musical work that explores the concept of made versus born.
-Inspired by the real and imagined automatons of ancient Greece, this multimedia piece features the ghostplate, a novel metallic instrument he built himself and is designed by Bay Area improviser Tom Nunn.
+Composer Costas Dafnis creates a new musical work that explores the concept of made versus born.
+Inspired by the real and imagined automatons of ancient Greece, this multimedia piece features the ghostplate, a novel metallic instrument he built and designed with Bay Area improviser Tom Nunn.
 Its sonic palette — atmospheric, echoing, wispy, and metallic — sounds remarkably electronic for an acoustic instrument.
 The ghostplate creates a soundscape that is at once familiar and extraordinary.

 Talos Dreams takes its cues from Gods and Robots, a book by Stanford scholar Adrienne Mayor, revealing that the earliest concepts of automatons, robots and artificial intelligence can be traced back to ancient Greece — first in mythology, and later in self-moving devices and robots.
+The work’s namesake Talos was the mythical robot that guarded Crete against invaders.
 The line between human and not human, born vs. built, is an AI concept that’s not only recent, but in fact thousands of years old.

-Talos Dreams is commissioned by the Greek Chamber Music Project and supported in part by the San Francisco Conservatory of Music.
-It appears on the album Synchronos: New Greek Voices, set to be released in Spring 2021.
+Talos Dreams is commissioned by the Greek Chamber Music Project with generous support from the San Francisco Conservatory of Music Faculty Grant.
+It appears on the album Synchronos: New Greek Voices, set to be released on May 16, 2021.
 Learn more

 Ellie Falaris Ganelin, flute